 - THAW funds are unrestricted - not tied to income or assets.

-- THAW Fund donations provide assistance for Low Income Home Energy Assistance Program (LIHEAP) ineligible purposes, such as furnace repairs, utility bills and service reconnections.
+- THAW Fund donations provide assistance for Home Energy Assistance Program (HEAP) ineligible purposes, such as furnace repairs, utility bills and service reconnections.

 - A typical THAW fund recipient gets a 100-gallon emergency delivery of heating fuel.

 - $500 will help a family through an emergency heating crisis.

 - Contributions to THAW fund are charitable donations for tax purposes.

 - Donations to THAW fund can be designated for specific towns or areas.